One of the early prospectors in this area was Bull James.

 What is known is this: a wave of Chinese immigrants had entered the U.S. to escape the Taipeng Rebellion, a terrible civil war that lasted from 1850 to 1865.
 Many of these immigrants got caught up in the California Gold Rush of the 1850s and drifted north during the Cariboo Gold Rush ten years later.
 Chinese prospectors were said to have worked in the Owen Lake area around 1880.
 When they arrived in Houston is not clear, but there is hard evidence that there were Chinese miners in Houston around 1912-14, working with prospectors like E.G. Bellicini and Kid Price.

-One of the earliest reports of mining activity here was in 1910, when the Wilson brothers discovered deposits six miles north of Houston on the east flank of what we now call Wilson Mountain, accessed from the Summit Lake Road.
+One of the earliest reports of mining activity here was in 1910, when the Wilson brothers discovered deposits six miles north of Houston on the east flank of what we now call Wilson Lake, accessed from the Summit Lake Road.
 Two shafts were sunk there in 1918 by Tonapah Mining Company.
 The area was said to be rich in silver, copper, lead, zinc and gold.
 In 1967 four trenches were dug.
 Over the years more than 100 claims have been staked at Wilson Lake.

 Other early mining claims were staked around 1912 at Owen Lake, Grouse Mountain, and especially the Sibola region.